turbot/steampipe-plugin-oci/docs/tables/oci_artifacts_container_image.md

+---
+title: "Steampipe Table: oci_artifacts_container_image - Query OCI Artifacts Container Images using SQL"
+description: "Allows users to query OCI Artifacts Container Images."
+---

-# Table: oci_artifacts_container_image
+# Table: oci_artifacts_container_image - Query OCI Artifacts Container Images using SQL

-OCI artifact container image is a standardized format for packaging and distributing software applications, libraries, and dependencies.
-It is based on the Open Container Initiative (OCI) specifications and provides a consistent way to store and share container images across different container runtimes and platforms.
-OCI artifact container images typically include the application code, runtime environment, system libraries, and other dependencies needed to run the software.
-They are used to create and deploy containerized applications in cloud environments and container orchestration platforms.
+Oracle Cloud Infrastructure (OCI) Artifacts is a fully managed, scalable, and secure artifact storage and sharing service.
+OCI Artifacts allows you to share container images, development artifacts, and other software dependencies within your team or organization.
+Container Images are a lightweight, standalone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.

+## Table Usage Guide

+The `oci_artifacts_container_image` table provides insights into Container Images within Oracle Cloud Infrastructure (OCI) Artifacts.
+As a DevOps engineer, explore image-specific details through this table, including image digest, created time, and size.
+Utilize it to uncover information about images, such as those with specific digests, the creation time of images, and the size of container images.

 ## Examples

 ### Basic info
+Explore which OCI artifacts container images are most frequently pulled, allowing you to assess their popularity and usage.
+This can help in managing resources effectively by identifying the images that require more storage and bandwidth.

 ```sql
 select